ambroisep/hueypetersen/_posts/2013-07-09-dijkstra-as-a-sequence.markdown

 Power of Sequence
 ---

-So now that I have a sequence it is pretty easy to find the shortest path between two nodes.
+So now that I have a sequence it is pretty easy to find the shortest path between two vertices.

 {% highlight clojure %}